2022 Austrian presidential election: Earlier candidate speculation

 President of the National Council Wolfgang Sobotka of the ÖVP has ruled out running.

 The SPÖ was previously undecided about whether they should run a candidate.
 In November 2020, federal chairwoman Pamela Rendi-Wagner stressed that a decision had not been made, but noted that the SPÖ has never challenged an incumbent president.
 She also ruled out running herself.
 Second President of the National Council Doris Bures and Mayor of Vienna Michael Ludwig both stated that the party should support Van der Bellen if he chooses to run for a second term.
 Tyrolean branch leader Georg Dornauer suggested that Bures herself should stand for election, even if Van der Bellen runs again.

 Norbert Hofer of the Freedom Party of Austria (FPÖ), who was runner-up to Van der Bellen in 2016, has made conflicting statements about his intention to seek the presidency for a second time.
 In 2018, he stated that he plans to run in 2022.
 In 2020, he stated that he would not run if Van der Bellen sought re-election, but that he would if Rudolf Anschober was the Greens nominee.
 Anschober himself subsequently ruled out running.
 In February 2021, Hofer said it was "not unlikely" that he would run, and that he would make the decision a year in advance of the election.
 After Hofer's resignation as party leader in June, he stated he was unsure whether he would run for president.
 His successor Herbert Kickl voiced his confidence that Hofer would still run, however.
-On 13 May 2022, Hofer declared that he will not run for president in the fall.
+On 13 May 2022, Hofer declared that he would not run for president in the election.